spring-guides/tut-spring-security-and-angular-js/vanilla/README.md

 ```

-That `Filter` is the mirror image of the one in the UI server, so it establishes Redis as the session store.
+This `Filter` is the mirror image of the one in the UI server, so it establishes Redis as the session store.
 The only difference is that it uses the custom header name "X-Session") instead of the default ("JSESSIONID"), and with that we are ready to try the application out.
 Re-launch the resource server and open the UI up in a new browser window.

 ## Why Doesn't it All Work With Cookies?